Table of Contents

-An important header you can add is HSTS, and HSTS preload, which prevents your website users to load a fake version of your website, created by a hacker.
+One example of an important header is HSTS (HTTP Strict Transport Security), which prevents your website users to load a fake version of your website, created by a hacker.
 But there are more ways to break into a site.
 To make this as hard as possible, we recommend adding the below headers to your site.

 HSTS